extremepro999/PREFS/docs/prefs_class.md

     "keybindings": {"Copy": "Ctrl+C", "Paste": "Ctrl+V", "Cut": "Ctrl+X"}
     }) # Creating an PREFS instance

-UserPrefs.ChangeFilename("otherFilename") # Chaning the name of the PREFS file from prefs to otherFilename
+UserPrefs.ChangeFilename("otherFilename") # Changing the name of the PREFS file from prefs to otherFilename

 ```